Table of contents

 Authorisation is usually provided in a retention and disposal schedule.

 You need to get sign-off from your CEO (or authorised delegate) and document the destruction of your records.

-In some cases, records may be authorised using another piece of legislation or a legal authority.
+In some cases, disposal of records may be authorised using another piece of legislation or a legal authority.
 Always check with QSA before you consider any destruction in this situation.

 These sections deal with agency responsibilities for the custody of records in their possession and access to records held by QSA.